duncanmcclean/simple-commerce/README.md

 Simple Commerce is a perfectly simple e-commerce solution for Statamic.
 It's simple for developers and simple for end-users.

-> Please learn how to use Statamic first before using Commerce.
+> Please learn how to use Statamic first before using Simple Commerce.

 ## Database vs flat-file